-Brian stressed that the CEOS Data Cube initiative is still quite formative, but hopes that as it develops it will help reduce the barriers to the update of satellite EO.
+Brian stressed that the CEOS Data Cube initiative is still quite formative, but hopes that as it develops it will help reduce the barriers to the uptake of satellite EO.
 He reviewed a pilot application on water detection, stressing that in this case the Data Cube has enabled the leveraging of the dense time series available from the likes of Landsat and Sentinel-2.

 He summarised a Work Plan developed for the initiative in order to try and capture the objectives, to coordinate internally, and to communicate externally.